klinkerdyoo-beep/klinkerdyoo-beep/README.md

 ## Hi there 👋
-** Bachelor’s degree student (Year 3) at KMITL, Faculty of Information Technology** I’m interested in UX/UI Design and Full Stack Development.
+### I'm a Bachelor’s Degree Student (Year 3)
+🎓 Faculty of Information Technology, KMITL

+💡 **Interests**
+- UX/UI Design
+- Full Stack Development

+ I can fit in anywhere and I’m always open to learning.
+I like to think differently, but I always make sure to get the job done right.

 <!--
 **klinkerdyoo-beep/klinkerdyoo-beep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.